jrayback/spring-petclinic/readme.md

-# Spring PetClinic Sample Application - Edited by JMR
+# Spring PetClinic Sample Application - Edited by Jonathan

 ## Understanding the Spring Petclinic application with a few diagrams